Overview – Knowledge from Reason

 7. So, God exists

-This argument is called the ‘trademark’ argument because Descartes argues that concept of God is like an innate ‘trademark’ placed in our minds.
-Descartes’ point is essentially that it’s impossible this trademark – of an infinite and perfect being – is something he could have created himself.
+Because of this causal adequacy principle, Descartes argues that it’s impossible this trademark – of an infinite and perfect being – is something he could have created himself, because Descartes only has finite reality but this idea is of something with infinite reality.
 Whatever caused Descartes’ idea of God must itself be an infinite and perfect being because of premise 4 above.

 Argument for the existence of the external world